DragonHiveSolutions/scenemenu/README.md

 ## Installation:

-Step 1.
-Download scenemenu.zip
+1. Download scenemenu.zip
-Step 2.
-Download NativeUI
+2. Download NativeUI
-Step 3.
-Extract the contents of the scenemenu.zip and place it into the ‘resources’ folder.
+3. Extract the contents of the scenemenu.zip and place it into the ‘resources’ folder.
-Step 4.
-Do the same for NativeUI
+4. Do the same for NativeUI
-Step 5.
-Include both ‘scenemenu’ and ‘NativeUI’ in your server.cfg Step 6.
-Configure the config.lua within scenemenu.
+5. Include both ‘scenemenu’ and ‘NativeUI’ in your server.cfg
+6. Configure the config.lua within scenemenu.
-Step 7.
-Restart your server.
+7. Restart your server.
-Step 8.
-Press your chosen key or type your command and enjoy!
+8. Press your chosen key or type your command and enjoy!